-HNRG, through HFS, maintains operations in multiple regions consisting of a central office and five regions, with multiple sites within each region.
-The central office is in Turlock, CA. HNRG qualifies for multi-site sampling since the volume of sites within the management system is centrally controlled and directed by regional managers, with regular monitoring activities.
-Additionally, HNRG has dedicated resources overseeing risk and compliance across the organization that monitors on an on-going basis.
-Regional managers are responsible for developing corrective action plans regarding Leading Harvest conformance and report them to the Sustainability Coordinator and central office.
+HNRG, through HFS, maintains operations consisting of a central office in Turlock, CA and five regions, with multiple sites within each region.
+HNRG qualifies for multi-site sampling because sites within the management system are centrally controlled and directed by regional managers, with regular monitoring activities.
+Additionally, HNRG has dedicated resources overseeing risk and compliance across the organization monitoring on an on-going basis.
+Regional managers are responsible for developing action plans regarding Leading Harvest conformance and report them to the Sustainability Coordinator and central office.
 HNRG's current review and monitoring process is effective and on-going.

 Field visits and observations are conducted based on a sample of regions each year.
 Sampling methodology is provided in the Leading Harvest Farmland Management Standard.
-16% of HNRG's total DO acreage was selected for physical inspection.
-In accordance with IAF-MD methodology, all sites were randomly selected with consideration to previous year's preliminary examinations and coordinated to ensure representative coverage of the complexity of the portfolio, variance in sizes of properties, environmental issues, geographical dispersion, and logistical feasibility.
-Additionally, due to the COVID-19 pandemic site visits were planned and coordinated to ensure the highest level of safety for both HNRG staff and auditors.
+7.8% of HNRG's total DO properties were selected for physical inspection.
+In accordance with IAF-MD methodology, all sites were randomly selected with consideration to previous year's audits and coordinated to ensure representative coverage of the complexity of the portfolio, variance in sizes of properties, environmental issues, geographical dispersion, and logistical feasibility.
+Additionally, due to the COVID-19 pandemic, site visits were planned and coordinated to ensure the highest level of safety for both HNRG staff and auditors.